Animal Humane Society digs in to trending topics on pet food

 Raw diet risks:

 - Calcium and phosphorus are important minerals that help with bone density and kidney health.
 But too much bone or meat in a diet can lead to an over-abundance of these minerals, throwing your pet’s nutrition off balance.

 - Because you’re not cooking your pet’s food, any bacteria on the food can transfer to your pet, yourself, or your family.
-Even if you’re diligent about cleanliness you’re increasing the likelihood of having bacteria like Salmonella in your home, which also increases your risk of getting sick.
-The longer you do it, the more chances you’re taking.
+Even if you’re diligent about cleanliness, feeding your pet raw food increases the likelihood of having bacteria like Salmonella in your home.

 A raw diet can be a wonderful option for your pet as long as you balance the health risks with what’s best for your pet and your safety.

-- The specific nutrition needs of your pet
+- The specific nutritional needs of your pet

 - AAFCO certification

 - Your time and resources

 - Expensive doesn't mean the food is better

 - Breed-specific diets aren't always the best choice

 Dry matter basis is another important factor to consider as it changes how nutritious the food is.

 Taking water of out the equation allows you to compare dry food to wet food.